AngeliqueLewis/NailedIt/README.md

 User-Friendly Interface: Simple, intuitive, and totally girly – just tap, choose, and glam up your nails!

-📸 Screenshots
-Here’s a preview of how NailedIT will look when you’re ready to pamper yourself:

 💡 How It Works
 Open the app and navigate to the Nail Color section.